haghfizzuddin/fault_injection_security_portfolio/02-simulations/README.md

 PYTHONPATH=. pytest -q tests/generated_fi_tests
 ```

-or ensure tests include the small sys.path shim (the generator does this).

 If pytest fails to import unrelated plugins, create a fresh virtualenv and install only pytest:
 ```bash
 python -m venv .venv
 source .venv/bin/activate